xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 cd /opt/spark-2.4.0-bin-hadoop2.7/
 ```

-For referencem the Dockerfile to build the images are in the `kubernetes` subdirectory, and the docker tool is in `bin`.
+For reference, the Dockerfile to build the images are in the `kubernetes` subdirectory, and the docker tool is in `bin`.

 #### Publish spark images to docker registry